WHY ATTEND SYNC 2018?

 - The MSM of Color Health Track identifies strategies to increase retention and engagement in health services among MSM of color.

-- The Preventative Health Track integrates public health and primary care in delivering preventative services.
+- The Preventive Health Track integrates public health and primary care in delivering preventative services.

 - The Systems Health Track helps HIV organizations move from from compliance to sustainability with federal grants, revenue building, and strategic thinking within the new healthcare landscape.

 - The Youth Health Track identifies vulnerabilities associated with youth health needs, with an emphasis on transgender youth.

 SYNC registration fees remain the same for SYNC 2018.
 Registration fees are significantly lower than other HIV, LGBT, HCV, and public conferences.

 After October 2, 2017, registration rates will be as follows:

 - REGULAR (Until March 2, 2017): $240

 Registration includes the entire conference program, as well as two (2) breakfasts, two (2) lunches, and a reception.